Metelino/CarRental/README.md

 ## Features

+- user validation and authorization using JWT
 - create account, rent cars for a chosen period of time (user)
 - add new cars, edit existing rentals (admin)

 ## Setup
-To run this you need python installed.
+To run  you need python installed.
 All project dependencies are listed in requirements.txt.
 To install all deps run:\
 `pip install -r requirements.txt`\
 To run app start a uvicorn server pointing to FastAPI instance:\